Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 "Very probably."

 "You’ll have to take an Array *then.* Unless you plan on flying all the way there.
-I gather it takes about a week…"
+I gather it takes about a week..."

 "Faster-than-light travel just disturbs me, we’ve been over this.
 I keep feeling like it should result in travelling back in time too or something."